-In this example, a cloud administrator adds two machines as a single deployment and creates a blueprint as part of the workload onboarding plan.
+In this example, you'll onboard two machines as a single deployment and create a blueprint as part of the workload onboarding plan.

 Create and prepare a Cloud Assembly project.

 This involves some of the basic steps in your guided setup procedure.

 Create a project, add users, and assign user roles in the project.
 See WordPress use case: create a project.

 Create an Amazon Web Services cloud account for the project.
 See WordPress use case: add cloud accounts.

 The Amazon Web Services cloud account in this workflow is assumed to contain machines that were deployed before the cloud account was added to Cloud Assembly and by an application other than Cloud Assembly.

 Verify that the Machines page contains machines to onboard.
 See Machine resources.